About the CPD Face to Face Course

-This short course is conducted over two days and is equivalent to 14 continuing professional development (CPD) hours.*
+This face to face course is conducted over two days and is equivalent to 14 continuing professional development (CPD) hours.*

 *Please note that this program is subject to change.